-NOTE: This is an Open Meeting being conducted via livestreaming.
-The public is welcomed to watch the meeting at the link listed above.
-If you wish to comment on an agenda item please email your name, affiliation, and agenda item to cgreen2@mdta.state.md.us no later than noon on Wednesday, September 10, 2025.
-You MUST pre-register in order to comment.
-Once you have pre-registered you will receive an email with all pertinent information.
+- This is an In-Person Open Meeting being conducted via livestreaming. - The public is welcome to watch the meeting at the link above. - If you wish to comment on an agenda item, please email your name, affiliation, and the agenda item to nhenson@mdta.state.md.us no later than 5:00 p.m. on Tuesday, September 23.
+You MUST pre-register and attend the meeting in person to comment.
+Once pre-registered, all pertinent information will be emailed to you.